Eschatologue/CM_wiki/docs/gameplay/downtime/gambling.md

 ## Resources

-This activity requires one workweek of effort plus a stake of at least 10 gp, to a maximum of 10,000 SP or more, as you see fit.
+This activity requires one workweek of effort plus a stake of at least 100 SP, to a maximum of 10,000 SP or more, as you see fit.

 ## Resolution